thodde/progc/README.md

         ./ChatClient.exe E F D
             Where:
                 E is the IP Address of the server machine.
-                    Supports 'localhost' or IP address of the server machine F is the port of the server machine valid entries are integers: 1025-66535
+                    Supports hostname or IP address of the server machine F is the port of the server machine valid entries are integers: 1025-66535
                 D is the port the data link layer is listening on (Must be the same as D from previous command)